keilmillerjr/flavors/readme.md

 ## Install Files

 1. Copy layout files to `$HOME/.attract/layouts/flavors/`.
+2. The [Debug module](https://github.com/keilmillerjr/debug-module) is optional.
+It is recommended for debugging.
+3. The [Shader module](https://github.com/keilmillerjr/shader-module) is optional.
+It is required for you to install it if you intend to use crt shaders within the layout.
+4. The [Helpers module](https://github.com/keilmillerjr/helpers-module) is REQUIRED for you to install.
+The layout will not work correctly without it.
-2. The fade module is required, but is included with attractmode by default.
+5. The fade module is required.
+It is included with attractmode by default.
+No additional install is required.

 ## Usage